STEPBible/STEPBible-Data/README.md

 # Data format
 Data is in plain unicode text (UTF-8) with fields separated by tabs, so that they can be loaded into any text editor or spreadsheet.

 * **To open in spreadsheets**, (e.g. Excel): In Github, click on the file, then "Download" then Save (Ctr+S) to your drive.
 In Excel "Browse" for it using "All Files" (not "All Excel Files") and open it.
-When asked, select "Delimited", "Tab", "General".
+When asked, select "Unicode UTF8", "Delimited", "Tab", "General".

 * **By default, datasets are one-line records**, so a Record ends with a NewLine, and each line has identical fields.